Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Regularity properties of It o processes and BSDEs

 Finally, we prove that the strong Condition \hyperlink{C2}{C.2} holds for a certain class of BSDEs driven by forward SDEs.
 Specifically, we prove that the solution to the BSDE can be expressed as a {\sl uniformly continuous} function of the forward process and then we apply Lemma \ref{thmftWtpropstarlemma}.
-The representation of the solution in terms of a \textit{continuous} function has been proven in \cite{karoui_mazliak} already.
+The representation of the solution in terms of a \textit{continuous} function has been proven by El Karoui~\cite{elkaroui} already.

-For all $(t,x) \in [0;T]\times \R^n$, we consider the following SDE on $[t;T]$,
+For all $(t,x) \in [0,T]\times \R^n$, we consider the following SDE on $[t,T]$,

-where $\tilde\mu, \tilde\sigma \colon [0;T] \times \R^n \to \R^n \times \R^{n\times m}$ are measurable and bounded and satisfy the Lipschitz condition
+where $\tilde\mu, \tilde\sigma \colon [0,T] \times \R^n \to \R^n \times \R^{n\times m}$ are measurable and bounded and satisfy the Lipschitz condition

 By the previous results, we obtain that $X^{t,x}$ satisfies Condition \hyperlink{C2}{C.2}.